foundriesio/docs/source/reference-manual/remote-access/wireguard.rst

  peer: sn4oAhIsJXRdTToO0ofRJRhuC7ObPOJYU+s5n8bPPSA=

 This shows that the device is trying to connect, but no data has been transferred.
-The server is showing that the device hasn't established a connection (there's no data for the peer).
-If the server's IP is correct, then its likely a firewall is blocking UDP traffic to this port.
+The server is showing that the device has not established a connection (there is no data for the peer).
+If the server's IP is correct, then it is likely a firewall is blocking UDP traffic to this port.

 Method 2
 ~~~~~~~~

-Another method that can be used to debug this scenario is to use ``nc -lup
-12345`` (netcat) in UDP listen mode on the server running Wireguard.
-Then
+Another method is to use ``nc -lup 12345`` (netcat) in UDP listen mode on the server running Wireguard.
-attempting to send text via UDP to the specified port, which in this example is
+Then attempt to send text via UDP to the specified port (in this example ``12345``).
-``12345``.
 This port can be replaced in order to test another.

-Netcat should be available by default on any Unix system (Linux,
-macOS, WSL_, BSD).
+Netcat is usually available by default on any Unix system (Linux, macOS, WSL_, BSD).

 Any machine can be used as the client in this example.
-It is
-often helpful to try this with multiple clients on multiple networks and
-internet connections to confirm your results.
+It may be helpful to try this with multiple clients on multiple networks and internet connections to confirm your results.

 On the server running Wireguard::